Timeline & Schedule

 A: Summer fellows will dedicate most of their paid work hours to their individual summer projects.
 Each fellow will be paired with a lead researcher to work on a predetermined summer-long project for a specific program area.
-Additionally, prospective fellows are expected to participate in all fellowship activities, including the fellowship orientation, bi-weekly workshops and trainings, a day-long local field trip, and regular meetings with the Summer Fellowship Committee.
-Summer fellows are expected to coordinate meetings as required for their summer projects (such as check-ins with supervisors) and cohort activities (such as cohort meetings to plan the field trip), and to further their own professional development (such as informational interviews with staff and Institute-affiliated faculty working on research related to their interests).
-Fellows are also expected to deliver a collective final presentation during the last week of the fellowship.
+Additionally, prospective fellows are expected to participate in all fellowship activities, including the fellowship orientation, bi-weekly workshops, and regular meetings with the Summer Fellowship Committee.
+Summer fellows are expected to coordinate meetings as required for their summer projects (such as check-ins with supervisors).
+Fellows are also expected to deliver a brief final presentation on their fellowship project during the last week of the fellowship.

 Q: What do the fellows’ summer projects involve?

 A: As each summer fellow will be matched with one of the following programs based on an alignment between their skills, experience, interests, and each program project's needs: